Keeping pace with the continuous flux of cloud deployments – “Edgescan Cloudhook”

 The first step should always be to understand what’s deployed on the public Internet with an External Attack Surface Management (EASM) solution.

-An organization needs to ask itself how its cloud inventory is being monitored by their security tools as it evolves.
-Can you trust that once a new service is spun-up or changes over time, that it is automatically being scanned for vulnerabilities or exposures?
+An organization needs to ask itself how its cloud inventory is being monitored by its security tools as it evolves.
+Can you trust that once a new service is spun up or changes over time, it is automatically scanned for vulnerabilities or exposures?

 Most ransomware variants rely on a technical aspect and human error.
 The Technical aspect typically will target exposed services such as RDP, SSH, SMB, FTP, misconfigured firewalls etc. If an organization can understand where they have these types of dangerous services exposed, they can plug the leak “before the pipe bursts”.